 With a couple of notably strong heaves to cover corner that comfortably cleared the boundary despite a field set for just such a shot.
 However once Brendan got out the wheels came off the bus.
 James slapped his wide half volley straight to wide long off.
 A bit of wind behind it and might have carried over the boundary as it went really high.
 Matt Jacob was then clean bowled first ball.
 Krishan survived the hat-trick, but by only 2 balls before he was bowled, with Matt Peet then going back to his first ball and missing it entirely.
 Jerome then joined the procession, however he had made a very respectable 53 off 49 balls and anchored the innings.

 But that meant the stage was now set for just playing for a bit of pride not to get bowled out.
 Badger duly delivered as 11 man, not just surviving but swatting a boundary for a strike rate of 200 off his 2 balls, to pick up the spirits of the players.

 Darjeeling ended on 165 but he match had been an even contest until deep into the 2nd half.
 The Gents had bowled well, with just 9 extras in their 25 overs, and their 1 standout player, Nav, pushing the match in their favour.

 There was no man of the match declared for Darjeeling, as there had been good performance by several players on the team: Shehan and Krishan bowling exceptionally well, Brendan WJ for some excellent fielding including 2 catches.
 Matt Jacob for finishing strongly at the death with the ball.
 Then Jerome and Brendan WJ both making good runs.

-Overall we have something to build on for 2018, the match was played in excellent spirit by both teams, the weather was excellent and beers were had after the match.
+Overall we have something to build on for 2018, the match was played in excellent spirit by both teams, the weather was excellent and refreshing beverages were had after the match.
 P.S. if you are playing the next match in Abu Dhabi, pack your cooler bag.